yangbranden/PyLogger/README.md

 ## Compilation

 The compilation process can be somewhat complicated, so I added a `compile.sh` script.
-It will compile into a Windows PE using PyInstaller.
+It will compile into a Windows executable using PyInstaller.

 ```
 # Edit the settings in keylogger.py and compile.sh (and other files if necessary)